How to Proofread Your Paper

 How Do You Proofread a Paper?

 Examine the overall structure and logic of the paper.
-This must come before sentence-level editing — polishing sentences in a paragraph you will delete is wasted effort.
+Because errors are hard to spot right after writing, wait at least a day — preferably a few days — before starting.
+This stage must come before sentence-level editing: polishing sentences in a paragraph you will later delete is wasted effort.

 | Check Item | Question to Ask |